sandeepinampudi/Capstone/README.md

 When the pattern match factor between the technologies is higher than a threshold, but both the technolgies have roughly equal number of total patenets.

+Algorithm implementation:

+During the implementation, the algorithm could be highly simplified by sorting the technolgies in the descending order of total number of patensts.

+Start with the first in the list by assigning it a parent status.
+Compute the pattern match factor of the second with the first to identify the second either as a child to the first, simply-connected, or not connected.
+If not connected, then assign a parent status to the second so that it can start its own branch.

+Follow the same process for the i^th technology by identifying its relation with every parent technology before i^th step.

 An example output branch from the algorithm for a small list of technologies, matched to the intuition of the experts is hsown below